About Large Meeting

 These reports can be exported in a .CSV format for further analysis.

-For step-by-step instructions on how to extract reporting data, please see Zoom’s page on Webinar Reporting.
+For step-by-step instructions on how to extract reporting data, please see Zoom’s page on Large Meeting Reporting.

-See the Webinar Best Practices and Resources for great tips and tricks to set up and run your webinar with ease.
+See the Large Meeting Best Practices and Resources for great tips and tricks to set up and run your Large Meeting with ease.

-Please see our Zoom FAQ page for common questions about Zoom’s Webinar feature.
+Please see our Zoom FAQ page for common questions about Zoom’s Large Meeting feature.